 It makes more sense to do diabetes screenings at dentists since it might help diagnose many individuals who otherwise might go unnoticed.

-In 2013 and 2014, the researchers did hemoglobin A1c testing on blood samples which were dried from the gingival crevicular blood.
+In 2013 and 2014, the researchers did hemoglobin A1c testing on blood samples that were dried from the gingival crevicular blood.

-Moreover, the researchers compared them with hemoglobin A1c testing of “gold-standard” with dried finger-stick blood from patients from NYC dental clinic.
+Moreover, the researchers compared them with hemoglobin A1c testing of “gold-standard” with dried finger-stick blood from patients from the NYC dental clinics.
 The results from the GCB testing were as accurate as those from the FSB fingerstick blood.

 The onset of a few oral pathologies may be a sign of metabolic dysregulation.
-There are a few studies which show that there is a link between oral diseases and diabetes.
-A chronic oral disease which is most commonly observed is periodontitis.
+There are a few studies that show that there is a link between oral diseases and diabetes.
+A chronic oral disease that is most commonly observed is periodontitis.